fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 ---
-title: A summer of meditation and what I learned
+title: Flow and Lifting in Ann Arbor
 publishDate: 2024-08-13
 draft: True
 ---